 Tips for Employers

 - Don’t use prerecorded, one-way interviews.
 Some companies may be tempted to send candidates a list of questions and have them record their answers to them.
-This, however, will only hurt your company because it is hard to get a sense of the candidate’s personality without seeing how they react in the moment.
+But this will only hurt your company because it is hard to get a sense of the candidate’s personality without seeing how they react in the moment.
 It will also take away the opportunity for candidates to ask you questions.
 While you decide whether or not to extend an offer to the candidate, it’s up to them to accept it, and they will be less inclined to accept an offer if they weren’t able to ask questions.

 - Perform your due diligence before the interview.
 Since the interview is happening online rather than in-person, hiring managers might think they don’t have to prepare in the same way before the interview.
 This shouldn’t be the case.
 Even though the interview is taking place online, you should still strive to make it as much like an in-person interview as possible.
 Ensure you thoroughly read the candidate’s resume beforehand, adjust for the schedules of everyone involved, and make sure the candidate has received all the information they need prior to the interview.